-However, this huge reliance on the oil sector as the main revenue source will, on the long run, places a huge strain on economy due to fluctuating international oil prices and the gradual move away from fossil fuels by Europe and the rest of the world.
+However, this huge reliance on the oil sector as the main revenue source will, on the long run, places a huge strain on the economy due to fluctuating international oil prices and the gradual move away from fossil fuels by Europe and the rest of the world.

 As such, efforts should be made to shift Nigeria’s economy from its over-reliance on oil revenues.
 In 2017, the average crude oil price was about US$54.15 per barrel, which was higher than the approved budget benchmarked price of US$44.5 per barrel; actual oil production also in the same fiscal year averaged 1.86 million barrels per day while the budget benchmark of 2.2 million barrels per day was lower by 15.45 per cent.